 Sec.
-16-27-150 Site Improvement Plan Improvements Agreement (SIPIA).
+16-27-190 Financial security and Site Improvements Plan Improvements Agreement (SIPIA).

-The City shall determine the type, location and extent of necessary improvements that may be required for each SIP, based on the characteristics of the proposed development, its relationship to surrounding areas and applicable Codes and regulations governing such improvements.
+The City shall determine the type, location and extent of necessary site improvements that may be required for each site improvement plan, based on the characteristics of the proposed development and its relationship to surrounding areas.
 The developer shall provide for the construction, at no cost to the City, of all utilities and other public infrastructure and improvements, as may be required by the City.

-(1) A Site Improvement Plan Improvements Agreement (SIPIA) and associated surety(ies) may be required to guarantee the completion of site improvement plan improvements and to specify the nature and timing of the work to be completed.

-A SIPIA will be required whenever any improvements on or associated with the site are within the public right-of-way or are (or may become) the City's to maintain, and in other circumstances as determined by the Public Works Department and/or Community Development Department.
-The developer shall provide the necessary security to ensure infrastructure and/or landscaping improvements are made, as determined by the City.

-- (2) Improvements shall be constructed and/or installed according to plans and specifications prepared by a licensed professional engineer and/or landscape architect in accordance with the adopted Roadway Design and Construction Standards; the Storm Drainage Design and Technical Criteria Manual; the Grading, Erosion and Sediment Control Manual; the Flood Damage Prevention Ordinance; the Design Guidelines and Standards; Chapters 15, 16 and 18; the Building and Fire Codes; and other applicable regulations, as determined by the City. - (3) Except for force majeure causes, failure by the applicant to complete the work or to request a time extension within the specified time period for completion may result in a forfeiture of the security and may cause the City to initiate the construction of such improvements, as detailed in the SIPIA.
-Except for force majeure causes, the Director may grant no more than two (2) extensions of not more than six (6) months each upon receipt of a written request, accompanied by an extension of the financial security.
+- (a) (1) A Site Improvement Plan Improvements Agreement (SIPIA) and associated surety(ies) may be required to guarantee the completion of site improvements and to specify the nature and timing of the work to be completed may be required in order to guarantee the completion of site improvements and shall specify the nature and timing of the work to be completed.
+An SIPIA will be required whenever any improvements on or associated with the site are within the public right-of-way or are (or may become) the City's to maintain, and in other circumstances as determined by the Public Works and/or Community Development Departments.
+The developer shall provide the necessary security to ensure infrastructure and/or landscaping improvements are made, as determined by the City. - (c)(2) In order to quantify the required amount of financial security for the required improvements, the City may require the applicant to provide, at no cost to the City, up to three (3) bids from qualified contractors for the applicable required improvements.
+Alternatively, the City may accept detailed construction cost estimates prepared by and signed/scaled by the applicant's Professional Engineer and/or Professional Landscape Architect (as applicable based on the work covered by the SIPIA).
+Based on these quotes and/or estimates, the Director and the Director of Public Works or his/hertheir\designated representative shall determine the amount of security required. - (d3) Improvements shall be made according to plans and specifications prepared by a licensed professional engineer and/or landscape architect in accordance with the adopted Roadway Design and Construction Standards; the Storm Drainage Design and Technical Criteria Manual; the Grading, Erosion and Sediment Control Manual; the Flood Damage Prevention Ordinance; the Landscape Design Guidelines and Standards; Chapters 15, 16 and 18; the Building and Fire Codes and other applicable regulations, as determined by the City. - (e) Except for force majeure causes, failure by the applicant to complete the work or to request a time extension within the specified time period may result in a forfeiture of the security and may cause the City to initiate the construction of such improvements, as detailed in the SIPIA.
+Except for force majeure causes, the Director may grant no more than two (2) time extensions of not more than six (6) months each upon receipt of a written request, accompanied by an extension of the financial security.

 A separate request must be submitted for each requested extension, and such request must be submitted prior to the date the construction was to have been completed.